gazzenger/sshrimp/README.md

   ValidAfterOffset = "-5m"
   ValidBeforeOffset = "+2m"
-  Extensions = ["permit-agent-forwarding", "permit-port-forwarding", "permit-pty", "permit-user-rc", "permit-x11-forwarding"]
+  Extensions = ["permit-agent-forwarding", "permit-port-forwarding", "permit-pty", "permit-user-rc", "permit-x11-forwarding"] ProvisioningUser = "provisioninguser"
 ```
 > Please note the Browser command is no longer needed, with the updated AWS-OIDC, as the default browser can be utilised.

 > Also Socket can be defined as a UNIX socket file, OR a Windows Named Pipe

+## Provisioning User
+A new feature is to add a provisioning user field to the config file.
+This is then used by SSHrimp-CA to add this user as an additional principal to the signed ssh-key.

 ## Client Distribution